How to Dunk: Vertical Jump Requirements for Dunking

 Calculate how high you need to jump to dunk a basketball.
-Includes requirements based on your height and standing reach.
+Learn what vertical jump you need based on your height and standing reach.

 The Math Behind Dunking